 Allan Zhao is a graduate student in computer science working on robot design and simulation.
 He obtained a master’s degree in electrical engineering and computer science from UC Berkeley in May 2018.

 Andrew Spielberg is joining the CDFG part time as of fall 2015, as some of our research dovetails nicely with his current research efforts in Daniela Rus’ PPM group.

 Beichen Li joined CDFG in 2018 fall as a new PhD student.
 He obtained his Bachelor’s from the Department of Computer Science and Technology at Tsinghua University.
 He also worked with Professor Stelian Coros when he was a research intern at CMU in 2017 summer.
-Beichen’s research interests include computational design and optimization, 3D geometry, and high performance computing.
+Beichen’s major research interests are applications of machine learning in computer graphics and computational design.

 Jie Xu is a graduate student in Computer Science who joined the CDFG in September 2016.
 He obtained his Bachelor’s degree at Tsinghua University in 2016.

 Lara Zlokapa is a mechanical engineering graduate student at CSAIL working on designing a robotic hand.
 In 2020, she graduated with a B.S. in Mechanical Engineering from UC Berkeley, where her research experience focused on the design of exoskeletons and prosthetics.